Roisin2/pands-project/README.md

 [matplotlib](https://matplotlib.org/): pyplot makes plots!
 Anything from scatter plots and histograms and pie charts.

-[pandas](https://pandas.pydata.org/):This was used in first function
+[pandas](https://pandas.pydata.org/):This was used alot in my analysis here.
+Its fast and efficient for data manipulation with tools for reading and writing data between in-memory data structures and different formats like CSV and text files.

-[seaborn](https://seaborn.pydata.org/): This is wonderful for making nice visual displays
+[seaborn](https://seaborn.pydata.org/): This is wonderful for making nice visual displays.
+I believe its built on matplotlib.

- [numpy](https://numpy.org/): As it is quick to go through large lists(arrays or matrices)
+ [numpy](https://numpy.org/): It is quick to go through large lists (arrays or matrices)

 ### References